What to expect at Apple's big iPhone event

 Related: Apple plays catchup with ... everyone

 The most anticipated of the software updates is iOS 10, which will run on iPhones and iPads.
-Apple is adding a gimmick-filled update to Messenger -- boasting more stickers and disappearing messages --deeper third-party integration for Siri, and a upgrade to the Photos app that adds facial recognition and automatically generates movies, similar to Google Photos.
+Apple is adding a gimmick-filled update to Messenger -- boasting more stickers and disappearing messages -- deeper third-party integration for Siri, and a upgrade to the Photos app that adds facial recognition and automatically generates movies, similar to Google Photos.
 Also on the horizon is macOS Sierra -- now with Siri integration -- and new versions of tvOS and watchOS.

 What we won't see